DerickRedDanger/CS50AI/Projects_2-Uncertainty/pagerank/README.md

 ## Introduction:

 This project aims at creating a algorithm similar to Google's pagerank.
-An algorithm meant to identify the more important or higher quality pages and prioritise them when showing a search result.
+An algorithm meant to identify the more important or higher quality pages and prioritize them when showing a search result.

 Meanwhile the method and formula for this is already know, my task was to utilize those to create a program that would ranks all pages in a corpus by implementing two approaches.
 By utilizing the random surfer model and the iterative algorithm.
 Both are explained in understanding.